Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

 Lanes were captured using https://github.com/Will-J-Gale/GTA-Lane-Finding with only the good images used

 ## Algorithm Evaluation
-This algorithm seems to learn to find the lane is is currently in.
-Unlike the previous iterations, it more precicely detects the edges of the lanes.
+This algorithm seems to learn to find the lane is currently in.
+Unlike the previous iterations, it more precisely detects the edges of the lanes.
 It fails when there are no clear lines (at junctions) but with further training on a more robust data set, this problem could be fixed.

 ## Advantages over standard lane finding algorithm
    1. Runs at ~20fps (~10fps faster than standard algorithm)